 Any place you find a large chasm splitting the landscape, it seems that people (and tourism boards) are tempted to compare it to the Grand Canyon: the Grand Canyon of New Zealand, the Grand Canyon of Hawaii, and yes, the Grand Canyon of the Adirondacks.
 That’s what we found at Ausable Chasm near Plattsburgh, New York.

 We visited Ausable Chasm as part of our Annual Autumn Leaf Peeping Getaway.
 It was a transition between the hustle and bustle of New York City, and the quiet beauty of Upstate New York and neighboring Vermont in the fall.
 We took advantage of Amtrak service aboard the Adirondack, which travels daily between Manhattan and Montreal.
 The picturesque route goes up the Hudson River Valley and skirts Lake Champlain, making it a fantastic trip for fall color.
-For a few months each year, Amtrak adds the historic Great Dome Car to the train between Albany and Montreal for a very special train experience.
+For a few months each year, Amtrak added the historic Great Dome Car (now retired) to the train between Albany and Montreal for a very special train experience.

 Join us as we hike the trails of Ausable Chasm, learn a little of its history, and turn the visit into a weekend stay in nearby Plattsburgh.

 Welcome to Ausable Chasm

 Ausable Chasm is a park within a park; it is one of the most picturesque and easily accessible sections of the Adirondack National Park.
 The Chasm itself is about two miles long, with about 10 times as many miles of fun and adventure!
 That includes five miles of hiking trails, 15 miles of biking trails at the Ausable Chasm Recreation Center, and rafting on the river itself.
 (More on the trail hikes later.)